Learning nonlinear hybrid automata from input--output time-series data: Introduction

 Once locations are identified, our algorithm next synthesizes the transition relation.
 It first identifies the pairs of locations (or clusters) between which there is a transition.
 Concretely, the algorithm identifies a transition from location $c_1$ to location $c_2$ if (1) there is a segment $s_1$ in $c_1$ and $s_2$ in $c_2$ and (2) $s_1$ immediately precedes $s_2$ in a trajectory.

 The algorithm then synthesizes the guard and the reset on each transition.
-We synthesize the guard and the reset on each transition in a data-driven manner. \mw{I added a brief explanation of the type annotation because we mention it soon} Moreover, we introduce type annotation to improve the inference of resets utilizing domain knowledge; we explain the method in detail in \cref{inferTransition}.
+We synthesize the guard and the reset on each transition in a data-driven manner.
+Moreover, we introduce type annotation to improve the inference of resets utilizing domain knowledge; we explain the method in detail in \cref{inferTransition}.

 \paragraph{Contributions}